 Did George R.R.
 Martin Give Away Huge Clue About Jon Snow’s Name In 2011 ‘GoT’ Book?

 George R.R.
 Martin, you’re a sly guy.
 One ‘Game of Thrones’ points out that the author may have hinted at Jon Snow’s real name in one of his ‘A Song of Ice & Fire’ books.
-Take a look at this passage and prepare for your mind to be blown.
+Take a look at this passage and prepare to freak out.

 Reddit user DeeHi points out a very telling conversation between Aemon Targaryen and Jon Snow in George R.R.
 Martin’s A Dance With Dragons.
 Aemon was telling Jon about the advice he gave to his brother Aegon V Targaryen, who was nicknamed Egg.
 Aegon V was one of the many Targaryens to sit on the Iron Throne.
 Jon Snow’s real name, Aegon Targaryen, was revealed in the season 7 finale, but did George drop a clue about the name as far back as 2011?
 Read this excerpt from A Dance With Dragons: